thedrum-developers/docker-php/README.md

 # Example Docker Compose Configuration

-The following is a basic example configuration for using The Drum PHP docker images alongside Xdebug.
+The following is a basic example configuration for using The Drum PHP Docker images alongside Xdebug.

 It uses [Compose's environment variable substitution](https://docs.docker.com/compose/environment-variables/) to specify configuration which changes on a per-machine basis.